wxcctechsummit/wxcclabguides/LTRCCT-3001/2_BasicChat.md

 # Introduction

 In this lab exercise we are going to configure a basic in Live Chat applet and deploy it on a website that you can access directly from the internet.
-We will be downloading Workflow templates from GitHub, creating a free website on glitch.me, work with Webex Copnnect Flows and much more.
+We will be downloading Workflow templates from GitHub, creating a free website on glitch.me, work with Webex Connect Flows and much more.

 ---